Ethanol10/Amalgam/README.md

 **play [youtubeLink]**
-*Streams audio from youtube and plays in the users VC* *Alternatively, if a stream is paused, and the user wants to resume, this can be called again without the youtube link*
+*Streams audio from youtube and plays in the users VC* *Alternatively, if a stream is paused, and the user wants to resume, this can be called again without the youtube link* *Currently this function only supports single video links.
+Playlists are not supported as of yet*

 **pause**
 *Pauses a stream in the same voice channel that the user is in.
 Does nothing if the user is not in the same channel*